Heartland Harmony

 Limited work trade slots are available to cover full and partial tuition for all of the learning options available.
 Work trade opportunities happen primarily in the transitional seasons: April - May and October - December.

-Work exchangers spend their days on our small, perennial/agroforestry based farm, helping tend to native, medicinal, and perennial plants and helping maintain the systems that support our educational opportunities here.
+Work exchangers spend their days on our small, perennial/agroforestry based farm, helping tend to native, medicinal, and perennial plants and maintain the systems that support our educational opportunities here.
 The farm is situated on 27 acres on the Kickapoo River, and is a beautiful place to spend some days working outdoors.

 Some possible trade activities one could expect in work trade positions are: prepping garden beds; invasive species removal; planting, harvesting, and sorting willow; planting and tending fruit and nut trees; making and maintaining trails; infrastructure maintenance, and more.